thewisepeter/closure/README.md

-Here's a draft for your GitHub `README.md` file, explaining how the **Closure Extension** works and how to install it:

----

 # Closure Chrome Extension

 **Closure** is a Chrome extension designed to help you manage your browser tabs more efficiently.
 It automatically closes inactive tabs after a specified period of inactivity and keeps track of the closed tabs, allowing you to easily reopen them from the popup interface.